IT

 Purpose of Issuance

-• Obbligazioni governative support national priorities such as transportation, energy, education, or healthcare.
+• Obbligazioni governative support national priorities, including transportation, energy, education, and healthcare.

 • Obbligazioni societarie provide capital for business-related goals like expansion, acquisitions, or cash flow management.